Jago Cooper: Research work

+Cooper has authored and co-authored books, edited volumes, and exhibition catalogues on art, archaeology and museum practice, including Peru: A Journey in Time, The Arctic: Culture and Climate, and Mapping a New Museum: Politics and Practice of Latin American Research with the British Museum.

+Cooper has also contributed to research on cultures through his curatorial and academic work with Indigenous peoples in the Americas.
+In collaboration with colleagues, he co-authored Arctic: Culture and Climate, which combines art, archaeological, and museum collections research to examine long-term Indigenous adaptation strategies in extreme environments.

+A further dimension of his research involves museum practice and the politics of representation.
+His edited volume Mapping a New Museum examines how museums construct knowledge about Latin America and how curatorial practices shape public understanding of history and material culture.

+Broadcasting and media work

 In 2009 Cooper co-presented the Channel 4 series Man on Earth with Tony Robinson and Joy Singarayer, and in 2011 wrote and presented the series Lost Kingdoms of South America for BBC Four, including four episodes exploring the Chachapoya people, the city of Tiwanaku, the legend of El Dorado and the Kingdom of Chimor.

 A second series aired in September 2014 entitled Lost Kingdoms of Central America focusing on the Olmec, Chiriquí (Ngäbe) and Taíno people and the ancient Mexican city of Teotihuacan.

 In 2013 he filmed a one off-special for BBC 4 entitled Easter Island: Mysteries of a Lost World which re-examined the historic collapse in Rapa Nui society.

-January 2015 saw the broadcast of the two part series The Inca: Masters of the Clouds, also on BBC 4.
+In January 2015 saw the broadcast of the two part series The Inca: Masters of the Clouds, also on BBC 4.
+In 2017 he wrote and presented a two part series working with Indigenous colleagues and communities on the northwest coast of North America, Masters of the Pacific Coast aired on the BBC and Knowledge Canada.

+He has also contributed to radio programming and podcasts on cultural heritage, art and archaeology, appearing on platforms such as BBC Radio 4 programmes including Front Row, Start the Week, and Free Thinking.